Nineteenth Georgia Infantry

 Originally known as the Second Regiment, Fourth Brigade, Georgia State Troops, the Nineteenth Georgia Infantry mustered into Confederate service in August 1861.
 W.W.
 Boyd was the regiment's first colonel.
 Sent to Lynchburg, Virginia, the unit suffered through a measles epidemic at that location which lowered its efficiency.
 The regiment was then transferred to Manassas Junction, where it remained until March 1862.

 By May 1864, the well-travelled regiment found itself back in Virginia, fighting at Drewry's Bluff and Cold Harbor, before defending Petersburg during the rest of 1864-1865.
-The Nineteenth was ordered to North Carolina near the close of the war, where it surrendered.
+The Nineteenth was ordered to North Carolina near the close of the war, where it finally surrendered.

 Capt John Anderson Richardson, Company C